 Chronic conditions require consistent monitoring and management.
 When inpatient care is required to treat or manage a condition, patients have easy access to necessary medications and care from licensed medical professionals.
 Once the condition (or conditions) are under control, however, the patient may be released into a community setting, either in their own home or an assisted living facility.

 Dementia, heart disease, COPD, diabetes, and other chronic conditions can often be managed in the patient's community setting.
 When there is an interruption in care while the patient is being transitioned from inpatient to in-home care, however, it puts the patient at risk for relapse and increases the risk for readmission.
-Transitional care management (TCM) exists to ensure continuity of care during this transition period.
+Transitional care management exists to ensure continuity of care during this transition period.
 By taking responsibility for the patient's health during this time with a focus on facilitating a successful transition, TCM can dramatically reduce the likelihood of readmission.

 During the transition period from an inpatient hospital to the patient's community setting, TCM services generally fall into three categories:

 Interactive contact can be made via email, telephone, or face-to-face contact and first contact should be made within two business days following discharge of the patient from the hospital.
 This initial contact is intended to address the status of the patient and their own transitional needs, and may be conducted by the TCM provider or clinical staff.
 If the physician or other qualified professional is not directly involved in the initial communication, the conversation must be documented and shared with the provider to address the status of the patient and any medical concerns they may have.During the 30-day TCM period, additional non-face-to-face activities may be conducted by physicians, non-physician practitioners or licensed clinical staff under the direction of a physician of NPP.
 The services provided may include:

 - Obtaining and reviewing discharge information.
 This may include continuity of care documents or a discharge summary, for example.